Sholola-Gbolahan/esmerald/docs/esmerald.md

 ## Gateway, WebSocketGateway and Include

-Starlette offers the Route classes for simple path assignments but this is also very limiting if something more complex in mind.
+Lilya offers the Route classes for simple path assignments but this is also very limiting if something more complex in mind.
 Esmerald extends that functionality and adds some `flair` and levels up by having the [Gateway](./routing/routes.md#gateway), [WebSocketGateway](./routing/routes.md#websocketgateway) and [Include](./routing/routes.md#include).